janbiedermann/opal-devtools/README.md

 or
 - `yarn run debug_build` to include source maps for debugging, webpack will continue running and rebuild on file changes.

-For Chrome and Edge (Canary, the one based on Chromium, >= V79):
+For Chrome, Edge (Canary, the one based on Chromium, >= V79), Opera, Vivaldi:
-- in Chrome extensions, turn on developer mode
+- in Extensions, turn on developer mode
 - load the `chrome_extension` directory.

 For Firefox: